Guide to Financial Management

 This section covers the financial objectives of operations which generate external divisional income and external expense recoveries.
 This includes the processing of University of Toronto invoices and the collection of amounts due (Accounts Receivable).
 In addition, this section provides an overview of the administration of internal sales and expense recoveries, and the financial objectives and recommendations for satisfying these objectives.

-This section covers important information regarding travel, meals and other business related expenses, and reimbursement of those expenses, including: travel services; the travel card; policies, regulations, guidelines and procedures; how to claim an expense reimbursement; accountable advances; and kilometrage and per diem rates.
+This section covers important information regarding travel, meals and other business related expenses, and reimbursement of those expenses, including: travel services; the travel and hospitality card; policies, regulations, guidelines and procedures; how to claim an expense reimbursement; accountable advances; and kilometrage and per diem rates.

 If you have any feedback regarding a policy/guideline, please follow this link and provide us with your comments and contact information in the fields provided.